2000 United States elections

-The 2000 United States elections were held on November 7, 2000.
-Republican Governor George W. Bush of Texas defeated Democratic Vice President Al Gore of Tennessee in the presidential election.
+Elections were held in the United States on November 7, 2000.
+Republican governor George W. Bush of Texas defeated Democratic Vice President Al Gore of Tennessee in the presidential election.
 Republicans retained control of both houses of Congress, giving the party unified control of Congress and the presidency for the first time since the 1954 elections.

-With Democratic President Bill Clinton term-limited, Gore won his party's nomination by defeating Senator Bill Bradley in the Democratic primaries.
+With Democratic president Bill Clinton term-limited, Gore won his party's nomination by defeating Senator Bill Bradley in the Democratic primaries.
 Bush defeated Senator John McCain in the Republican primaries to win his party's presidential nomination.
 Bush took 271 of the 538 electoral votes, winning the decisive state of Florida by a margin of 537 votes after a recount was halted by the Supreme Court in the case of Bush v.
 Gore.
 Bush was the first winning presidential candidate to lose the popular vote since the 1888 presidential election.
-This marked the first time since 1988 that the president's party lost seats in both Houses.
+This marked the first time since 1988 where the winning presidential candidate's party failed to have any coattails in either house of Congress.

-Democrats picked up a net of four seats in the Senate, tying Republicans, however Dick Cheney provided the tie-breaking vote as Vice President of the United States.
+Democrats picked up a net of four seats in the Senate, tying Republicans, but Dick Cheney provided the tie-breaking vote as Vice President of the United States.
 Republicans maintained control of the chamber until June 6, 2001, when Senator Jim Jeffords left the Republican Party and began caucusing with the Democrats.
 Democrats also picked up a net of one seat in the House, but Republicans retained an overall narrow majority.
 In the gubernatorial elections, Democrats won a net gain of one seat.

 Federal elections

 President

-In the 2000 presidential election, Republican Texas Governor George W. Bush defeated Democratic incumbent Vice President Al Gore.
+In the 2000 presidential election, Republican Texas Governor George W. Bush defeated Democratic incumbent vice president Al Gore.
 The election was eye-catchingly close, but was the third straight election where neither party won a majority of the popular vote.